alperenkayaalti-droid/energy-data-pipeline/README.md

 This project demonstrates my **Python** skills in building a data processing and analysis pipeline for energy consumption data.
 It is inspired by my real-world experience as **Energy Efficiency Engineer at BRF Banvit A.S.** (2021-2023).

 ## Project Objective
-Automate the ingestion, cleaning, validation, and analysis of industrial utility data (steam, compressed air, water) to calculate KPIs and generate energy consumption forecasts.
+Automate the ingestion, cleaning, validation, and analysis of industrial utility data (steam, compressed air, water) to calculate KPIs and generate energy consumption forecasts for sustainability reporting.

 ## Technologies
 - **Python 3**